weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`ActivityBackgroundColor [ #predefinedColorName | #hexColorNumber ]`

-     Background (fill) color for shapes (except diamonds, start, and stop) on an Activity diagram.
+     |cmdl_bkcolor4| for shapes (except diamonds, start, and stop) on an Activity diagram.

 :Applies to: